multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsNewBech32Address`
+### `ReturnsNewBech32Address`

-    - used in the testing and interactor environments, returns the newly deployed address after a deploy and converts it to `Bech32Address`.
+Returns: the newly deployed address after a deploy, as `Bech32Address`.

+Used in the testing and interactor environments.

 ```rust title=interact.rs
 async fn deploy(&mut self) -> Bech32Address {